The Harshness of Reality

 Building Momentum in What Seems to be an Ugly Place

 Some people think of Taft as an ugly town.
 I don’t see it that way at all, they just aren’t looking hard enough.
-I have lived here almost 9 years and have found amazing things to photograph.
+I have lived here for a total of about 10 years.
+I have found amazing things to photograph.
 I have found secrets.
 There are hidden treasures here.

 This town has a rich history deep in the foothills of oil country.
 Many people don’t even know this place exists.
 When I first moved here, I realized there was much more to Taft and I wanted to know about it.